At stake in Pennsylvania governor race: Abortion, presidency | Times Leader

 Meanwhile, he endorsed Austin Davis, a state lawmaker, to be his running mate and, possibly, the first Black lieutenant governor in a state that has never elected a Black governor or U.S. senator.

-In light of June’s , Shapiro vowed to protect Pennsylvania’s existing 24-week law.
+In light of June’s Supreme Court decision on abortion rights, Shapiro vowed to protect Pennsylvania’s existing 24-week law.
 He also touted his office’s fight in court to protect the state’s 2020 election from Trump’s efforts to overturn it.

 Mastriano has said he supports a complete ban on abortion, with no exceptions, and had been a point person in Trump’s drive to stay in power and spread his lies about a stolen election.